Skip to content

 TRUE HEALING

-I have been struggling with chronic illness, on and off, for more than half my life.
-Even though I am presently experiencing some relief from my laundry list of undiagnosed health issues, I now have an even longer to-do list which seems to be increasing every day, no matter how many things I cross off.
+I have been struggling with chronic illness for more than half my life.
+Even though I am presently experiencing some relief from my laundry list of undiagnosed health issues, I now have an even longer to-do list, which seems to be increasing every day, no matter how many things I cross off.

 God has reached out to me through this time of pain, immobility, and dependence on others.
-My current bout of illness has provided (rather, forced) the opportunity to step off the busy merry-go-round of life and be still: to sit in silence, listen to what is on my mind, and let God do some healing in me.
+Current chronic illnesses have provided (rather, forced) an opportunity to step off the busy merry-go-round of life and be still: to sit in silence, listen to what is on my mind, and let God do some healing in me.

 Today (My son is at school, my husband is at work, and the house is quiet.), I chose to sit down with my Bible.
 I opened to where last night’s devotional stopped: John 7 – 8.
 As I glanced over the page, looking at the paragraph titles, I decided to read John 8:31-32: